Victoria Louise-class cruiser: Armament and armor

 The ships were also equipped with three 45 cm torpedo tubes with eight torpedoes, two launchers were mounted on the broadside and the third was in the bow, all below the waterline.
 These weapons were 5.1 m (201 in) long and carried an 87.5 kg (193 lb) TNT warhead.
 They could be set at two speeds for different ranges.
 At 26 kn, the torpedoes had a range of 800 m (870 yd).
 At an increased speed of 32 kn, the range was reduced to 500 m (550 yd).

-In 1916, all of the ships of the class were disarmed, with the exception of Freya, which was re-equipped with a single 15 cm gun, four 10.5 cm SK L/45 guns, and fourteen 8.8 cm guns of both the L/30 and L/35 versions, for use as a gunnery training ship.

 Armor protection for the ships was composed of Krupp steel.
 The main deck was 40 mm thick with 100 mm thick slopes.
 The forward conning tower had 150 mm thick sides and a 30 mm thick roof.
 The aft conning tower was given only splinter protection, with just 12 mm thick sides.
 The 21 cm and 15 cm gun turrets had 100 mm thick sides and 30 mm thick roofs.
 The casemate guns were also given 100 mm worth of armor protection.
 The ships were also equipped with cork cofferdams.

+Modifications

+Early in her career, while serving in the gunnery training school, Vineta received a trainable torpedo tube on the starboard broadside position for testing purposes.
+It could be trained along an arc from 45 degrees to 70 degrees from the centerline.
+The mount proved to be unsuccessful, and it was not employed on other warships.

+Between 1905 and 1909, all five ships of the class underwent a modernization that included removing the heavy military mast to reduce topweight, which improved their handling in turns.
+All ships of the class except Freya received new Navy-type boilers and had their funnels reduced to two.
+Two of the 15 cm guns and all of the Maxim guns were removed, owing to the increased size and power of the latest torpedo boats and destroyers, which greatly reduced the utility of the light weapons.
+An eleventh 8.8 cm SK L/30 gun was installed, along with three 8.8 cm SK L/35 guns, so gun crews could be trained on both types.

+Freya was refitted again in 1911–13, and at that time, received the new boilers and had her funnels reduced.
+In 1912, Victoria Louise received a large flying bridge, the only member of the class to receive the feature.
+In 1916, all of the ships of the class were disarmed, with the exception of Freya, which was re-equipped with a single 15 cm gun, four 10.5 cm SK L/45 guns, and fourteen 8.8 cm guns of both the L/30 and L/35 versions, for use as a gunnery training ship.
+In April 1918, her torpedo tubes were removed.
+By that time, her gun armament had been revised to two 15 cm guns and four 10.5 cm guns.